StevenGin/StevenGin.github.io/_posts/2019-04-25-march-madness.md

 1. Ignore player level data

-...Modeling at the individual level was certainly a consideration early on.
+Modeling at the individual level was certainly a consideration early on.
 This was ruled out for a few reasons.
 Firstly, there was far less data on collegiate level athletes as opposed to their professional counterparts.
 Secondly, in a team game like basketball, it's extraordinarily difficult to identify a single player's contribution to a game, especially when quantifying defensive contribution.
 We decided it would be

 2. Predict first on **box score**, then convert to probability.

-...We are ultimately interested in the zero sum outcome of a match.
+We are ultimately interested in the zero sum outcome of a match.
 Whether a team wins by 1pt or 100pts isn't relevant for the competition.
 That being said, it is my notion that the margin of victory has encoded in it valuable information on the true strength of a team.

 3. Use XGBoost and LightGBM

-...These two boosting algorithms are Kaggle staples.
+These two boosting algorithms are Kaggle staples.
 Choosing to use these was mainly in the interest of getting more familiar with them!
 The final model was primarily an ensemble of these two models.